ResearchIT/pronto-user-docs/docs/interactive_computing/x_forwarding.md

 Begin by running the following command a terminal:

 ```
-ssh -X <the rest of your normal ssh invocation here>
+ssh -X <netid>@pronto.las.iastate.edu
 ```

+Replace `<netid>` with your netid.
 Note that the `-Y` flag can be used instead of `-X`, but skips X11 security extensions, so only use it if `-X` fails.
-You will be prompted for your [Google Authenticator](https://www.hpc.iastate.edu/guides/condo-2017/access-and-login) code (if on condo or nova) and your password.
+You will be prompted for your password.
+(If you're connecting to condo or nova you will also be prompted for your[Google Authenticator](https://www.hpc.iastate.edu/guides/condo-2017/access-and-login) code)

 Once you have successfully connected, type in the following (modify as needed for your core count and time limit):

 ```
-srun --x11 --time=01:00:00 --nodes=1 --cpus-per-task=1 --pty /usr/bin/bash
+srun --x11 --time=01:00:00 --nodes=1 --cpus-per-task=1 --partition=interactive --pty /usr/bin/bash
 ```

 This allows us to use one of the nodes in the cluster.
 After running this command, you should be assigned a node that you can use.